bcgov/design-system/components/secondary_button/README.md

 *	Button labels should be as short as possible with action words that clearly explain what will happen when the button is clicked (eg. Back, Cancel, or Don't Agree)
 * Do not use images for buttons

-# Start Here

 ## Rationale
 The rounded edges on the button help differentiate it from other layout items on a page.
 The underline on hover ensures colour is not the only visual means of conveying information about the button being clickable.
-The colour helps the button standout amongst other elements on a page and convey its importance to the user.
+The transparent background helps the button reduce its visual prominance amongst other elements and primary buttons on a page.

 ## Behaviour
 1. Button label should appear underlined on hover
-2. Button background colour should revert to #003366 when in the active state
+2. Button text and border colour should revert to #003366 when in the active state

 ## Accessibility
 In addition to [fundamental accessibility]() requirements, this component meets or exceeds the [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards by incorporating the following criteria.